-AREA OF ELIGIBILITY: Single-family home structures located in the FEMA Advisory 100-year Floodplain are eligible to apply.
+AREA OF ELIGI

+Advisory 100-year

+Floodplain are engine to appry.
 Interactive public maps will be provided at the time of program launch to allow citizens to rapidly identify if their home is within the Advisory flood plain area.

 ELEVATION: As required in 84 FR 45838, 45864, PRDOH will apply elevation standards for single family housing structures located in the Advisory 100-year (or one percent (1%) annual chance) floodplain to require that homes elevated, or reconstructed and elevated, raise the lowest floor (including the basement) to at least two (2) feet above the base flood elevation (BFE).